 When using file-based cameras and CFDP downlink, care must be taken to provide a repository of camera data in a location which has sufficient storage and is available for a CFDP agent.
 Best practices for the usage of CFDP are out of scope of this document.

 For medical or otherwise confidential video, the BP Security Protocol shall be utilized (bpSec).
+At the publication time of this green book, the blue book outlining bpSec has not been finalized.

 Based on the use-case scenarios listed, the requirements for video transmission over space-based internet services are: